awsdocs/aws-systems-manager-user-guide/doc_source/sysman-paramstore-cli.md

    The command returns the version number of the parameter\.

-1. Execute the following command to view the latest parameter value\.
+1. Run the following command to view the latest parameter value\.

    ```
    aws ssm get-parameters --names "/Test/IAD/helloWorld"